Timothy-Rosno/DN_QUEUE/COMPREHENSIVE_TESTING_CHECKLIST.md

 - [X] User receives notification about changes
 - [DONE] Figure out what can be changed about a running entry: Name, notes, etc.
 ### Cancel Queue Entry (Admin)
-- [TODO] Don't notify about position changes when it's from a delete of one behind it in the queue
+- [DONE] Don't notify about position changes when it's from a delete of one behind it in the queue
 - [X] Click "Cancel" on any entry
-- [ ] Enter cancellation reason: "Admin test cancellation"
+- [X] Enter cancellation reason: "Admin test cancellation"
-- [ ] Submit
+- [X] Submit
-- [ ] Entry removed from queue
+- [X] Entry removed from queue
-- [ ] User receives notification with reason
+- [X] User receives notification with reason
-- [TODO] Details if logged in, otherwise just name, have a field for details with description: GIve a detailed description as to what meassurements you're needin to do.
+- [DONE] Details if logged in, otherwise just name, have a field for details with description: GIve a detailed description as to what meassurements you're needin to do.
 Don't pull up user.
 ### Move Entry Up in Queue

 - [X] Find entry at position #5 or higher